AimerGDiaz/Codes_Repository/README.md

 rsync -avh source/ dest/ --delete
 ```

-Sometimes previous to rsyn it’s important to delete empty folders, whic
+Sometimes previous to rsync it’s important to delete empty folders,
-may be done with find:
+which may be done with find:

 ``` bash
 find . -type d -empty -delete